AviPeltz/scraper-for-alison/README.md

 - Retry logic for failed attempts
 - Progress tracking and time estimation
 - Test mode for validation
-- Headless and visible browser modes
+- Headless and visible browser modes (not well tested)

 ## Prerequisites